 The way in which the cliché works to empty the meaning and impact of (hierarchical) differences in HEIs is through a teleological argument that because the inclusive university is diverse, that diversity means that the university must be inclusive.
 Being inclusive means that no one is being excluded, therefore they are not being discriminated against, and thus the university is demonstrably a place where all is fair and equal.
-Sadly, this simple equation is evidently untrue, as it does not result in equality or an end to racism as the figures above show.
-Instead, it shifts the language to a neutral, apolitical and largely apologist agenda.
+Sadly, this simple equation is evidently untrue, does not result in equality or an end to racism as the figures above show.
+It shifts the language to a neutral, apolitical and largely apologist agenda.
 As universities state their intentions to be inclusive and diverse environments, their statements stand in for action and the non-performative effects mask inaction, or worse, the refusal to engage with demonstrable inequality (c.f.
-Ahmed, 2007).
+Ahmed 2007).
 If you are narrating your evident inclusivity, it must necessarily be very perplexing as to why some people are doing badly.

 It is no surprise to see that this kind of language central to Unconscious Bias (UB) training in HEIs.
-The move from "racism" to "bias" is significant.
+The move from 'racism' to 'bias' is significant.
 In one UB training session I observed, a case was used of a senior white, male, academic who found it hard to remember the Chinese students' names, and who just accepted that he would never learn them.
-A participant questioned if this was "racism" rather than unconscious bias, and the trainer stated categorically that it was not racism as the Professor "didn't know" that what they said was potentially problematic.
-Setting aside how it is an educator in a university may not have realized this was problematic, the issue at stake was intentionality.
-Here Macpherson's use of Scarman's concept of "unwitting racism" (Macpherson, 1999, p.
-6.15) might be appropriate, but still leaves the question of how to mitigate against such behaviors and beliefs unanswered.
+A participant questioned if this was 'racism' rather than unconscious bias, and the trainer stated categorically that it was not racism as the Professor 'didn't know' that what they said was potentially problematic.
+Setting aside how it is an educator in a university may not have realised this was problematic, the issue at stake was intentionality.
+Here Macpherson's use of Scarman's concept of 'unwitting racism' (MacPherson 1999: 6.15) might be appropriate, but still leaves the question of how to mitigate against such behaviours and beliefs unanswered.

 This failure to engage with the structures and cultures that support such views or to challenge them has led to widespread concern with UB training, even from within corporate organisational sites.
-There is increasing evidence that UB training can worsen bias (EHRC, 2018), or as one researcher from Chartered Institute for Personnel Development (CIPD) suggested, can "unleash it" (CIPD, 2019; Palmer, 2019), by letting people off the hook through the perspective that if they don't intend to be biased it is all OK.
-This formal sector and policy research confirms what many of us have been experiencing and speaking out about, and scholars have written and published on for some time (e.g., Ahmed, 2004; Ahmed, 2012; Noon, 2018; Tate & Page, 2018).
+There is increasing evidence that UB training can worsen bias (EHRC 2018), or as one researcher from Chartered Institute for Personnel Management (CIPM) suggested, can 'unleash it' (Palmer 2019; CIPM 2019), by letting people off the hook through the perspective that if they don't intend to be biased it is all OK.
+This formal sector and policy research confirms what many of us have been experiencing and speaking out about, and scholars have written and published on for some time (e.g. Ahmed 2004; Ahmed 2012, Tate and Page 2018, Noon 2018).
 Indeed, we might return to Fanon who stated: